Generalizing Riemann curvature to Regge metrics: The two- and three-dimensional cases

 On a 3-dimensional manifold, using a natural notion of the curl of a 2-tensor field, one can define a covariant incompatibility operator.
 In this subsection, we show that our $N$-dimensional incompatibility operator coincides with it when $N=3$.
 We then show simplifications of our $N$-dimensional generalized curvature formula in 3D, and display coordinate formulas, which are also useful for 3D numerical experimentation (in Section~\ref{sec:num_examples}).

 We start by defining the covariant curl of 2-tensors, $\curl:\TT^2_0(T)\to \TT^2_0(T)$, by

-Here $L_\sigma \in\TT^1_1(T)$ is the result of conversion of $\sigma \in \TT^2_0(T) $ into an endomorphism per \eqref{eq:Ldefn}, and $d^{\nabla}$ is the \emph{exterior covariant derivative}, recalled in \eqref{eq:exterior-covariant-derivative}, acting on $L_\sigma$ considered as a vector-valued 1-form in $\W^1(T, \Xm T)$.
-Then $d^{\nabla}L_{\sigma}$ is in a vector-valued 2-form in $\W^2(T, \Xm T)$.
-Using the Hodge dual operator in 3D, we convert it to the vector-valued 1-form $\star d^{\nabla}L_{\sigma}$.
-(A similar 2D definition can be found in \cite[Eq.~(4.3) and Remark~4.1]{GNSW2023}.)
+for any $\sigma \in \TT^2_0(T)$ and $X,Y,Z \in \Xm T.$ In Appendix~\ref{sec:geometrical-prelims} we relate the covariant curl to the \emph{exterior covariant derivative}, which will be useful to prove integration by parts formulas later.
+A relationship between the covariant curl and the exterior covariant derivative in 2D can be found in \cite[Eq.~(4.3) and Remark~4.1]{GNSW2023}.
 Combining two curl operations in succession, with an intervening transpose, we define the {\em three-dimensional covariant incompatibility} operator $ \inc:\Sc(T)\to \Sc(T) $ by